rollyourown-xyz/ryo-website-content/rollyourown/how_to_use/host_server/index.md

 The [Github](https://github.com/) mirror repository for the host server automation scripts is here: [https://github.com/rollyourown-xyz/ryo-host](https://github.com/rollyourown-xyz/ryo-host)

-The [rollyourown.xyz](https://rollyourown.xyz/) repository for the host server automation scripts is here: [https://git.rollyourown.xyz/ryo-projects/ryo-host](https://git.rollyourown.xyz/ryo-projects/ryo-host) (not publicly accessible)
+The rollyourown repository for the host server automation scripts is here: [https://git.rollyourown.xyz/ryo-projects/ryo-host](https://git.rollyourown.xyz/ryo-projects/ryo-host) (not publicly accessible)

 ## Host server setup

-The recommended way to run a [rollyourown.xyz](https://rollyourown.xyz) project is on a dedicated server or virtual private server (VPS) hosted by a hosting provider.
+The recommended way to run a rollyourown project is on a dedicated server or virtual private server (VPS) hosted by a hosting provider.

 ### Host server resources

-The "size" of the host server needed for a [rollyourown.xyz](https://rollyourown.xyz) project depends on a number of parameters:
+The "size" of the host server needed for a rollyourown project depends on a number of parameters:

 - The number of different projects you intend to deploy on the host server
 - The complexity of the project(s) you want to deploy - the project page should give you an idea of the minimum resources the project needs to run well